TayebYassine/Homestead/docs/Usage/Wars.md

 - You have an army of players, which are the members of your region.
 - Once you get killed by anything during the war, the other nation will be marked as the winner, and you will pay the prize.
-- The other nation's members can attack you, but other players and your members will not attack you.
+- The other nation's members can attack you, but other players cannot attack you.
+Unfortunately, your members **may** attack you.
 - A member can be a part of your nation and the other nation, so it means they are a regicide, and they can murder you.
 - Surrendering first will mark you as the loser, and you will pay the prize.